Skip to main navigation Skip to content Skip to footer

 For decades, federal, state and local officials knew that the fish in Donna Lake in the Rio Grande Valley carried…

-Tags: ARISE, Donna Lake, Environmental justice, Environmental racism, EPA, Rio Grande Valley
+Tags: ARISE, Donna Lake, Environmental justice, EPA, Rio Grande Valley

 Cleanup of Donna Lake to officially commence in March, due to pressure from ARISE, LUPE, and local allies